-Translation is an extremely international industry and many freelance translators and translation services have clients all over the globe.
-This brings challenges and questions about how to receive payment, in what currency to invoice, and whether translation rates should be altered as exchange rates fluctuate.
+Translation is an extremely international industry, and many freelance translators and translation services have clients all over the globe.
+This brings challenges and questions about how to receive payment, currency issues, and whether translation rates should be altered as exchange rates fluctuate.

 As a freelance translator, creating a pricing structure is unfortunately not always as simple as settling on your per-word rate.
-If you are invoicing clients from another country things can get rather complicated, especially if that country has a different currency.
+If you are invoicing clients from another country, things can get rather complicated, and freelancers may experience currency issues, especially if that country has a different currency.
 Some freelancers even choose to alter their pricing throughout the year in order to take advantage of changing currency exchange rates.

 Let’s take a look at some of the different methods you could employ to receive payments from international clients.

 Perhaps the first place most people turn to when moving money overseas is a traditional bank.
 Bank transfers have their benefits; they are known for being secure and our familiarity with them can invoke trust, however, this is rarely the most cost-effective option.
 The exchange rates offered by the majority of banks tend to be unfavorable compared to dedicated foreign exchange services, for example.
 Transfer fees, which can be charged to both the sender and recipient, may also be higher than other alternatives.
 This type of transfer may also take longer than other methods, sometimes up to 7 working days, which you need to bear in mind when awaiting payment.

 Opening up a bank account in another country